ocodo/.emacs.d/README.md

 To open the file at line number.  <kbd>Cmd</kbd> clicking on a filename printed in the terminal with a number suffix, e.g. `README.md:130` would open **README.md** at line 130.

+### git elpa

+I've included a utility to assist with keeping my elpa packages committed individually when they're updated.

+I keep versioned copies of elpa packages for several reasons.

+- If a package suddenly disappears, I don't lose it.
+- If gnu elpa or melpa are down for any reason, I have multiple locations from which I can clone a full install of my .emacs.d.
+- If I have an issue with a package, it's very easy for me to rollback to a specific version.
+    - Thanks to my new git elpa utility, it's now even easier.
+I can cherry pick a single version of a package, without external dependency on the package's own repo, etc.  I can see the history of the package's main elisp file locally too.
+- If I wish to patch a package directly (obviously better to use defadvice, but that point aside) I can, however unlikely that may be.
+- bisecting the config is MUCH easier so bug discovery and fixing is improved.

+#### Git elpa usage

+After doing a package install / upgrade from within Emacs, `git-elpa` (`~/.emacs.d/bin/git-elpa`) will be able to list and commit the newly added/upgraded packages.

+- List all new / upgraded packages

+        git elpa -l

+- Commit a single package addition / upgrade

+        git elpa -c PACKAGENAME

+    `PACKAGENAME` would be the name of the package without version info or `.el` file extension etc.

+    e.g.

+        git elpa -c magit

+    To perform the commit of the last magit version upgrade, add new files and remove old ones (from the git index)     and commit them with an auto-generated commit message

+- Commit all new / upgraded packages

+        git elpa -a

+    All packages will be commited in individual git commits, using auto-generated commit messages.